ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 \textbf{Summary}: In comparing \sysname{} to \web{}, \sysname{} successfully supported the discovery of a broad information space with lower burden.
 Participants also reported that an easier organization and structuring of relevant information was possible, leading to a significantly better understanding of their situation.
 While there was no significant difference in the perceived quality of the final decision, participants in \sysname{} were more satisfied with the process and confident in the decision.

 In comparing \sysname{} to \multiagent{}, the exploration of information in the domain was significantly broader in \sysname{}.
-While there was no significant difference in discovering and managing relevant information, participants viewed the decision in \sysname{} significantly higher quality compared to \multiagent{}, with higher confidence in the decision.
+While there was no significant difference in discovering and managing relevant information, participants viewed the decision in \sysname{} significantly higher quality compared to \multiagent{}, with a tendency toward higher confidence in the decision.

 We additionally report on four major strategies participants used for utilizing the multi-agents in \sysname{} to inform the design of a multi-agent conversational system.